dartmouth-cs98/dartmouth-cs98.github.io/slides/05_design_feedback-scaffolding/index_slides.md

 ???
-* also - onboarding flow
+* also - think onboarding flow
+* when you try out someones figma (or product) do you get it right away?  be a critical thinker - question assumptions even if you got a good verbal intro into the project - does it make sense to you?

 ---
-name: Divide and Conquer
+name: Keep users in mind

 .fancy.medium_small[![](img/pretend.gif)]

 * ask for and give project brief
-* remember to mention who target audience is
+* share user personas and who the target audience is
 * act the part
 * empathize
 * get into it